Child labor still prevalent in West Africa cocoa sector despite industry efforts

 Those figures are more than 10% higher than when the first survey was conducted during the 2008/09 season and reveal the difficulty of eradicating child labour from a growing and sprawling sector that provides much-needed livelihoods for thousands of poor communities.
 It may also add to pressure on cocoa traders and chocolate companies, who have faced criticism from U.S. lawmakers for failing to root out child labour from their supply chains.

 "This report makes a strong case for understanding child labour and hazardous child labour in cocoa production as a complex problem requiring multiple complementary solutions," said the report.
-Elizabeth Akanbombire, the head of the child labour unit at Ghana's employment ministry, said she could not comment on the report since it was not yet public.
+Ghana cocoa regulator Cocobod spokesman Fifi Boafo rejected the report's findings.

+"Cocobod has registered its disagreement with the findings of the report," he said.
+"We believe the methodology used (was) wrong just as how some questions were framed."
 The Ivorian government committee responsible for child labour issues said the numbers in the draft shouldn't be considered final because there were some issues with the methodology that have yet to be resolved to the government's satisfaction.
-Richard Scobey, the head of the World Cocoa Foundation (WCF), an industry group that represents companies including Nestle and Hershey, acknowledged that the industry was not on track to meet its target set in 2010.
-But he said the report was not complete and he could not yet comment.

-"Government and company programmes to reduce child labour have shown significant success," he said, pointing to one initiative - the International Cocoa Initiative - that is backed by the chocolate and cocoa industries and civil society and says it has reduced child labour by half where it operates.
 "The challenge now is to scale up these interventions," Scobey said.
+Nestle referred Reuters to the WCF.
+Mars and Hershey both said it was too early to discuss the report.
+Cargill did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)